Welcome to another installment of the Student Spotlight.

 Each installment highlights the cool things a current or past Stukent student is doing.
 Use these stories as motivation for reaching your entrepreneurial and marketing goals.

-Azcue shared insights on co-founding a company.
-You can read his interview below:
+Yocum shared insights on what it takes to run a startup.
+You can read her interview below:

 Tell Us About Yourself

-Q: Why did you want to study entrepreneurship?
+Q: Why did you want to study new media design?

 Q: What are some of your hobbies?